cookies-xor-cream/HugoTest/content/posts/poetry/wip/theres_azimuth_in_the_rift__.md

 ---
-tags: ['TODO']
+tags: ['Stephanie']
-title: "There's azimuth in the rift,  "
+title: "There's Azimuth In The Rift"
 date: 2023-10-02
 ---

 stretched between your lips,
 your words stick to your tongue,
 in wait for your jaw, starkly to divide.